hugochau/numerai-signals/README.md

     --local
 ```

-## Docker
+## Containers

-We embed our modules into docker containers before depploying them on AWS, our cloud service provider.
+We embed our functions into docker containers before depploying them on AWS, our cloud service provider.

+NB:
-NB: Note we work on ARM64 based architecures and not X86.
+- Note we work on ARM64 based architecures and not X86.

 ### Ubuntu